 20. LASER MODULES

-The following description and pictures refer to whole Opt Lasers’ laser modules line.
+The following description and pictures refer to the whole Opt Lasers’ laser modules line.
 Differences between modules are specified in the table in the Technical data section.
 This manual concern the following modules:

 |G520-120SM||120 mW green laser module with a wavelength of 520 nm|